mathiasfrohlich/Unity_Interior-Mapping/README.md

 Unity Interior-Mapping
 =========

-Unity_Interior-Mapping is an basic implamentation of Interior Mapping into the game engine unity.
+Unity_Interior-Mapping is a basic implamentation of Interior Mapping into the game engine unity.
-Is is inspired by [interiormapping.oogst3d].
+It is inspired by [interiormapping.oogst3d].

 Usage
 -----